lanl/LaGriT/cmake/macOS.md

 On newer machines, the problem is that mac / osx has stolen the name gcc and g++ for the Apple clang compiler.
 And they don't provide fortran.
 There are quite a few ways to work around this issue, but in any given case you have to be careful to make sure things are self-consistent.

-Below are instructions for installing a set of compilers using MacPorts (Homebrew has recent issues).
+Below are instructions for installing a set of compilers using MacPorts (Homebrew also works).

-See also LaGriT/MAC_EnvironmentalVar.sh for setting your compilers.

-## Fortran Compiler Not Found or Incompatible with C compilers
+## Fortran Compiler Not Found or Incompatible with C compilers (macports example)

-For LaGriT V3.3.3 on MacOS we had problems with compilers installed with Homebrew.
-Builds for LaGriT and Exodus were successful on Ventura and Sonoma using MacPorts and the following steps.
+For LaGriT V3.3.3 on MacOS the Builds for LaGriT and Exodus were successful on Ventura and Sonoma using MacPorts and Homebrew.
+This example uses macports.

 To use Macports you will need to install XCode command line tools.
 Go to:https://developer.apple.com/download/all/ and select Sonoma Xcode 15.1, Ventura Xcode 14.3, or Early macOS 13.2.